dgladyshev/message-gateway/README.md

 This is a light version of real project, so I cutted some stuff, but it still working ^_^

-You can use this as a template with how-to on: Spring Boot, Spring Security, Spring JdbcTemplate, Spring MVC.
+You can use this as a template with how-to's on: Spring Boot, Spring Security, Spring JdbcTemplate, Spring MVC.

 ##how it works